AlexRz912/routine/README.md

 **Environment variables and aliases**

-Add these to your ~/.bashrc file
+Add these to your ~/.bashrc file (or zshrc or whatever custom shell scripting config)

 *as non root user*